pivotal-cf/docs-pws-services/marketplace/services/rediscloud.html.md

 ### <a id="ruby"></a>Using Redis from Ruby ###

-The [redis-rb](https://github.com/redis/redis-rb) is a very stable and mature redis client and the easiest way to access Redis from Ruby.
+The [redis-rb](https://github.com/redis/redis-rb) is a very stable and mature Redis client and is probably the easiest way to access Redis from Ruby.

 Install redis-rb: